fn-hide/IASSEdge/backend/README.md

 root@7f2607af31c3:/app# fastapi run --reload app/main.py
 ```

-and then hit enter.
-That runs the live reloading server that auto reloads when it detects code changes.
+Then hit entering.
+That runs the live reloading server that auto-reloads when it detects code changes.

 Nevertheless, if it doesn't detect a change but a syntax error, it will just stop with an error.
-But as the container is still alive and you are in a Bash session, you can quickly restart it after fixing the error, running the same command ("up arrow" and "Enter").
+But as the container is still alive, and you are in a Bash session, you can quickly restart it after fixing the error, running the same command ("up arrow" and "Enter").

 ...this previous detail is what makes it useful to have the container alive doing nothing and then, in a Bash session, make it run the live reload server.